1stGen AHSS, AHSS, Press Hardened Steels, Steel Grades

 - Die relief method, or

-- Local die inserts with high thermal conductivity.
+- Local die inserts with low thermal conductivity.

 If a segment of the die is heated, sections of the blank in contact with this area have a smaller temperature gradient (ΔT), leading to reduced heat flow and lower cooling rates.
 In addition, sometimes this phenomenon occurs unintentionally if the dies are not cooled efficiently and hot spots are observed.B-14